 Barbara Swirski, Community Relations email@example.com

 Barbara Swirski, the founder and first executive director of Adva.
-Today is the director of Community Relations.
+Today she is the director of Community Relations.
 Barbara is a sociologist and social entrepreneur: she was among the founders of the first shelter for battered women in Israel, in Haifa in 1977, and among the founders of the Adva Center, in 1991.